“Man-Eater”

 You know where my brain immediately went when I typed that?
 “Why are women allowing ourselves to be treated like this?
 If we’re all experiencing this, is it our fault?”
 I’m so programmed to blame myself, to take accountability for the male behavior I’ve experienced.
 Damn!!!
 We let men off the hook so easily.
 We blame ourselves for shit that we never did, never caused, never deserved.
 We can learn how to avoid these situations and identify the warning signs, but it doesn’t matter if most men in the world are stuck in the same patterns, same behaviors as the ones we’re trying to outgrow.
 It’s a really upsetting feeling.

-Maybe I’ve just been living in a mountain town for too long and I’m surrounded by these Peter Pans who don’t want to settle down, who don’t want to face their fears, and instead can cover all that up from “one more powder day”… Sorry, too far?
+Maybe I’ve just been living in a mountain town for too long and I’m surrounded by these Peter Pans who don’t want to settle down, who don’t want to face their fears, and instead can cover all that up with “one more powder day”… Sorry, too far?
+But I’m pretty sure that this isn’t an isolated issue.
+The “male loneliness epidemic” isn’t a buzzword for no reason.
+And maybe at least the Peter Pan’s in places like Crested Butte actually have better coping mechanisms than men in other situations do.

 Well, anyway.
-If there’s any men out there who DON’T think I’m asking for too much, you know where to find me ;) I’ll love you through the growth, and the pains and relapses associated with it.
+If there’s any men out there who DON’T think I’m asking for too much, you know where to find me ;) It might be hard to believe (and it might be scary), but I’ll love you through the growth, and the pains and relapses associated with it.
+Women are capable of so much forgiveness, so much grace, so much hope.
+Their love is infinite.
+You are enough - and they want you, your full self, your vulnerability, your bravery, your dreams, your deepest fears.
+They want every part of you.
 I promise.